 Activities of Committee

-- Supports the Surveys and EXCEL Programs under the scientific discipline of diagnostic immunology.
+- Supports the Surveys Program under the scientific discipline of diagnostic immunology.
 This includes routine immunology, proteins and antibodies, as well as flow cytometry.

 - Develops educational programs to provide formal continuing education (CE) credit and writes and reviews objectives and text.

 - Works with the appropriate agencies in consensus and reimbursement issues for flow cytometry.